Ed Ricketts: Life

 Between 1925 and 1927, Ricketts' sister Frances and both his parents moved to California; Frances and their father Abbott worked with Ricketts at the lab.
 In late 1930 Ricketts met aspiring writer John Steinbeck and his wife Carol, who had moved to Pacific Grove earlier in the year.
 For more than a year, Carol worked half-time for Ricketts at the lab until 1932 when Ricketts' wife Nan left, taking their two daughters, and Ricketts no longer had enough money to pay Carol's salary.
 Steinbeck also spent time at the lab, learning marine biology, helping Ricketts preserve specimens and talking about philosophy.
-Steinbeck lived very near the lab.
-What kept them together was the discovery that each had an almost boundless curiosity about almost everything, and that their personality meshed so well.
-Steinbeck had a need to give, and Ricketts a need to receive.
-Ricketts made listening an art.
-At one point in Steinbeck's life, he suffered an "overwhelming emotional upset" and went to the lab to stay with Ricketts.
-Ricketts played music for Steinbeck until he could bear to come back to himself.

-Nan's separation from Ricketts in 1932 was the first of many separations.
 In 1936, Ricketts and Nan separated for good, and he lived in his lab.
-On November 25, 1936, a fire spread from the adjacent cannery, destroying the lab.
+On November 25, 1936, a fire spread from the adjacent cannery and destroyed the lab.
 Ricketts lost nearly everything, including an extraordinary amount of correspondence, research notes, manuscripts, and his prized library, which had held everything from invaluable scientific resources to his beloved collection of poetry.
-However, the manuscript of Ricketts' textbook (with Jack Calvin) Between Pacific Tides had been sent to the publisher.
-John Steinbeck would become a silent 50% partner in the lab, after funding its reconstruction costs.
+However, the manuscript of Ricketts' textbook (with Jack Calvin) Between Pacific Tides had already been sent to the publisher.
+John Steinbeck became a silent 50% partner in the lab after he funded its reconstruction costs.